jdjakub/phd-thesis/ch-bl.md

 1. Copy from one location to another (an "immediate" or "literal" is just copied from the instruction itself)
 2. Treat a value as an address and follow the reference
 3. Unconditional jump (copy a value to the instruction pointer)
-4. Conditional jump (take a path based on a runtime condition)
+4. Conditional jump (take a path based on a run-time condition)

-"Avoid Boilerplate" (Force\ \ref{avoid-bp}) may push us to include basic boilerplate like arithmetic or an operand stack.
+"Avoid Boilerplate \[in-system\]" (Force\ \ref{avoid-bp}) may push us to include basic boilerplate in the substrate, like arithmetic or an operand stack.
 Furthermore, it is advisable to have an "escape hatch" into the platform if possible.
 In BootstrapLab, our platform language \ac{JS} provides the `eval()` function to execute a string of \ac{JS} code.
 We exposed this as a `js` instruction.
 This allows us to use and store \ac{JS} code in the *running* system instead of having to edit the source file, contributing a little to self-sustainability.

 The resulting instruction set for BootstrapLab was derived from these considerations, as well as extreme application of "Simple Assembler" (Heuristic\ \ref{simple-asm}).
 It uses the top-level map as a set of "registers" whose contents are *immediately* accessible.
 The main registers are: